openedx-unsupported/edx-sphinx-theme/README.rst

 * Use the ``AUTHOR`` constant where appropriate in conf.py (this default is only provided as a convenience; the repository is free to use another value if appropriate).
+* To add an "Edit on Github" link to every page, add a dict called ``html_context``, as detailed in the following example.

 For example: